Darin Ruf Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in the league.

-- The Blue Jays have a 3.99 team ERA that ranks ninth among all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.95).

-- The Blue Jays rank 25th in baseball in home runs given up (72 total, 1.3 per game).
+- The Blue Jays rank 24th in baseball in home runs allowed (73 total, 1.3 per game).

-- Kikuchi makes the start for the Blue Jays, his 11th of the season.
-He is 5-2 with a 4.56 ERA and 48 strikeouts in 51 1/3 innings pitched.
+- Manoah makes the start for the Blue Jays, his 12th of the season.
+He is 1-5 with a 5.53 ERA and 46 strikeouts in 53 2/3 innings pitched.

-- The lefty's last time out came on Wednesday against the Tampa Bay Rays, when he tossed five innings, surrendering five earned runs while giving up eight hits.
+- In his most recent appearance on Thursday, the right-hander threw three innings against the Tampa Bay Rays, giving up four earned runs while surrendering three hits.

-- In 10 games this season, the 31-year-old has amassed an ERA of 4.56, with 8.4 strikeouts per nine innings.
-Opponents are batting .279 against him.
+- The 25-year-old has put up an ERA of 5.53, with 7.7 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.